Lemrick Nelson: Other incidents

 After being acquitted of Rosenbaum's murder in 1992, Nelson moved to a suburb of Atlanta, Georgia, to live with a half-sister.

 Aggravated assault and weapon charges (1994)

-Nelson was charged in January 1994 with aggravated assault for slashing Erik Heard, a high school classmate, because Heard had reported to school officials that Nelson had stolen money from another classmate.
+Nelson was charged in January 1994 with aggravated assault for slashing Erik Heard, a high school classmate, since Heard had reported to school officials that Nelson had stolen money from another classmate.
 When he was arrested on March 5, 1994, Nelson was also charged with carrying a concealed weapon (a scalpel).

 He pleaded guilty and was convicted on both charges in DeKalb County Superior Court in Decatur, Georgia, in March 1995.
 He was sentenced to 90–120 days (of which he served 120 days) and three years' probation, and was banished from the State of Georgia.

 The United States Court of Appeals for the Second Circuit also noted that Nelson was expelled from school as a result of the incident, and physically resisted arrest.